MasemeneMatlakanaBenny/Medical-Cost-ML-Regression-System/README.md

 Only three folders are found-phases,pipeline and validations.

-phases is where ETL is performed. pipeline for orchestrated pipelines that can be rescheduled. validations for data quality checks or data validations.
+phases is where ETL is performed,pipelines for orchestrated pipelines that can be rescheduled and validations for data quality checks or data validations.

 We focus on the etl_workflow which is in the src folder